andreas0x41/coding-tutorial-obsidian/content/Python/3 Advanced/1 Files.md

 > [!todo]- not exam relevant
 > This is not exam relevant, but good to know and very helpful for working with specific positions/parts of a file.

 The method `tell()` returns the current position of the file pointer with 0 being the start of the file.
 The method `seek(offset, whence)`goes to a specific position (in bytes) and returns the current absolute position.
 The `offset` is the number of bytes to move.
-The argument `whence` sets the origin point where `0` is the default and means start of the file, `1` means the current position, and `2` means the end of the file.
+The argument `whence` sets the origin point where `0` is the default and means the start of the file, `1` means the current position, and `2` means the end of the file.
 Seeking relative to the current or end position only works in binary mode.

 ```example.txt
 This is a simple text file.